 - Honor Santa Fe's unique historical and cultural heritage as well as reflect its present vitality

 - Increase community engagement in the arts

 - Broaden the recognition of Santa Fe as an arts center

 - Foster economic development

 In 1985, the City Council passed an Art in Public Places ordinance whereby one percent of the cost of capital construction projects, whether new construction or renovation, is set aside for the acquisition of art.
 In 2006, under the leadership of then-Mayor Larry A. Delgado, the percentage dedicated to public art was increased to two percent.

 Implementation of the Art in Public Places program is the responsibility of the Santa Fe Arts and Culture Department.
-Arts and Culture Department staff serves as program liaison and manager for public art projects.
-All commissioned artwork becomes a part of the city’s permanent Public Art Portfolio.
+Arts and Culture Department staff serves as program liaisons and managers for public art projects.
+All commissioned artwork becomes a part of the city's permanent Public Art Portfolio.
 The permanent portfolio includes murals created through the Community Youth Mural Program, a program that ran from 1995-2001 and encouraged youth from all corners of Santa Fe to participate with artists in creating art on city buildings.
 Click here to read more about this program.

 Artist selections are held for each public art project in accordance with city procurement policies.
 A community selection committee is appointed by Arts and Culture Department Staff to review artist qualifications and proposals.
 Their recommendations are then forwarded to the Arts Commission for recommendation to the Governing Body for approval.
-Upon approval, the artist enters in to a professional services contract with the city for design, fabrication, and installation of the selected work of art.
+Upon approval, the artist enters into a professional services contract with the city to design, fabricate, and install the selected artwork.

 To locate pieces in the permanent portfolio, click here.